Why is coronavirus hitting Britain’s minority doctors so hard?

 Even after Chowdbury began to feel sick, he put off going into the hospital, because “he didn’t want to overburden the system,” Pati said.

-She worried that her friend may have been a “very borderline diabetic” and was probably slightly overweight for his height.
+She worried that her friend may have been a “very borderline diabetic” and was probably slightly overweight for his height, though “not in an obvious way.”
 But she said she thinks that if more was known about the disease, his death could have been avoided.

 The doctors who died of covid-19 in Britain came from Bangladesh, India, Iraq, Malawi, Nigeria, Egypt, Pakistan, Sri Lanka and Sudan — former colonial outposts and mandates.
 In obituaries, Facebook posts and interviews, family and friends repeat the same words to describe them: generous, hard-working, selfless, kind.
 They came here to practice medicine, while building new lives for their families and establishing themselves in their communities.